 The federal Safe Drinking Water Act ("SDWA") creates a nationwide regulatory program protecting groundwater.
 This act is administered by the EPA.
 However, to avoid the burden of dual federal and state regulation, the SDWA allows for the UIC permits issued by states to satisfy the UIC permit required under the SDWA under two conditions.
 First, the state's program must have been granted primacy, as is the case in Wyoming.
 Second, the EPA must have granted, upon request by the state, an aquifer exemption.
 The EPA may delay or decline to process the state's application if the EPA questions the state's jurisdiction over the mine site.
 The EPA commenced a rulemaking with its publication of 40 CFR Part 192 rules in early 2015.
-These proposed rules effectively seek to expand EPA jurisdiction in restoration of groundwater within an exempted aquifer, and propose to extend the time for monitoring such restoration and stabilization requirement for as much as thirty years following production.
+These proposed rules effectively sought to expand EPA jurisdiction in restoration of groundwater within an exempted aquifer, and propose to extend the time for monitoring such restoration and stabilization requirement for as much as thirty years following production.
 As proposed, the rules implicate RCRA, SDWA and Uranium Mill Tailings Radiation Control Act (UMTRCA) standards.
-The rulemaking is likely to take substantial time to complete and it is uncertain what the final rules will require.
-It is possible that additional requirements with attendant costs will result.
+The EPA withdrew the rulemaking on October 30, 2018, due in large part to concerns over jurisdiction and technical feasibility raised by the Nuclear Regulatory Commission, and at this time has no intention of reinitiating the rulemaking.